The Hows and Whys of Collecting Digital Art In Africa

 HL sits down with digital media specialist Tegan Bristow to discuss the rise of digital art across the continent and if it's a worthwhile investment.

-There's a special focus section at the upcoming Investec Cape Town Art Fair (ICTAF) called Solo that, according to ICTAF curator Tumelo Mosaka, explores 'the effects of the digital world on our lived realities'.
+There was a special focus section at 2019 Investec Cape Town Art Fair (ICTAF) called Solo that, according to ICTAF curator Tumelo Mosaka, explores 'the effects of the digital world on our lived realities'.
 In this section of the fair, new and established artists from across the globe put forward their thoughts and responses to digital art and their place in this new digital existence — some in virtual reality, some in artificial intelligence, and some still on printed pages.

 But, with all the new mediums out there, where do those looking to invest in digital art begin?
 We spoke to Tegan Bristow, who heads up Digital Media at Wits University and directs the groundbreaking Fak'ugesi African Digital Innovation Festival, about her forthcoming talk at the fair, which is set to tackle the complex issue head-on.

 First off, how has the digital world impacted on art production?